Women Veterans Health Care

 Taking a deep breath should be easy.
 If you are concerned about your lungs or respiratory (breathing) health, or if you have symptoms such as coughing, wheezing, or shortness of breath, talk with your VA health care provider.

 Your deployment location(s) and job-related functions in the military may increase your risk of lung and breathing conditions.
-For example, research has shown that exposures to particulate matter pollution from sand, dust, extreme temperatures, oil well fires, and burn pits during the Gulf War and post-9/11 eras are associated with development of asthma, rhinitis, and sinusitis.
+For example, research has shown that exposures to particulate matter pollution from sand, dust, extreme temperatures, oil well fires, and burn pits during the Gulf War and post-9/11 eras are associated with the development of asthma, rhinitis, and sinusitis.

 What services does VA provide for lung health?